 Those are basic examples.
 More complex possibilities include crafting several emails with the same message but optimised for specific subsets of your customer list.
 These optimisations could be around the products they’ve purchased, their location, or whether they’ve ever called your product support line, to name just a few.
 Whatever information you’ve collected about them can be relevant.

-As you’re planning that journey, you’ll come across all the details you need as you go, like which customer segments should be on different journeys, what those journeys need to look like, and mainly how to track your automated campaigns.
+As you’re planning that journey, you’ll come across all the details you need as you go, like which customers should be on different journeys, what those journeys need to look like, and mainly how to track your autonomous campaigns.

-So beware the software that gaslights the truth offered to you, about their solution.
+So beware of the software that gaslights the truth offered to you, about their solution.
 Segmentation is not personalisation, it never was nor will ever be.
 You can’t lump people together because of some nefarious reason and agree they they are the ones most likely to buy a specific product.
-Instead imagine the ability to have solutions offer you individuals (the ultimate segmented audience #1) that not only have a high prevalence to purchase a specific item, but then actually offers that product to them on the day and time that data offers the highest probability of them making that purchase.
+Instead, imagine the ability to have solutions offer you individuals (the ultimate segmented audience #1) that not only have a high prevalence to purchase a specific item but then offer that product to them on the day and time that data offers the highest probability of them making that purchase.